graphhopper/directions-api/route-optimization.md

 }
 ```

- This not only enforce service i and j to be in the same route, but also makes sure that both services are in the route of "vehicle1".
+ This not only enforce service i and j to be in the same route, but also makes sure that both services are in the route of `vehicle1`.

- <b>Tip</b>: This way initial loads and vehicle routes can be modelled.
+ *Tip*: This way initial loads and vehicle routes can be modelled.
 For example, if your vehicles are already on the road and new
  orders come in, then vehicles can still be rescheduled subject to the orders that have already been assigned to these vehicles.